Sodium Deoxycholate Molecular Weight: Comparison with Other Bile Salts

 Sodium Taurocholate C26H45NO7NaS 515.65

-Comparison of Molecular Weights
+Comparative Analysis of Molecular Weights

-Implications of Molecular Weight in Biological Activity
+Impact of Molecular Weight on Biological Functions

 Recommended article: